mvrdevelopment/spec/gdtf-spec.md

 </div>

-The Distance To Flammable currently does not have any children.
+The Distances currently does not have any children.

 ## Model Collect